-Fitted as standard, a 12n socket provides power to your trailer/caravan/lightboard lights and is the minimum legal requirement when towing.
+Fitted as standard, a 12n socket provides power to your trailer/caravan/lightboard lights and is the minimum requirement when towing.

 A 12n socket with a secondary socket 12s, the secondary socket provides a permanent 12v feed and an ignition 12v feed through a charge relay, as well as reverse lights to your trailer/caravan, most caravans before 2008 will have twin electrics, check to see if your trailer/caravan has two plugs, one is usually black the other is grey.

-13 Pin electrics are fitted as standard to all caravans built from 2008, most modern trailers, horse boxes, and even some bike racks have 13 pin sockets, 13 pin is ultimately the Twin electrics put into one single socket with a safety twist lock feature, easy, simple and safe to us, you can purchase various adapters to suit all applications.
+13 Pin electrics are fitted as standard to all caravans built from 2008, most modern trailers, horse boxes, and even some bike racks have 13 pin sockets, 13 pin is ultimately the Twin electrics put into one single socket with a safety twist lock feature, easy, simple and safe to use, you can purchase various adapters to suit all applications.
 The 13 pin socket now forms part of your vehicles MOT.

-Dedicated otherwise known as vehicle specific wiring kits, are installed to the manufactures specification, there are many benefits to going dedicated, dedicated wiring will help preserve your vehicles warranty, activate towing assist, and other safety features when your electrics are connected, de-activate parking sensors when your towing as well as a fog light cut out to reduce glare, the features vary between manufacturers, once fitted we can code your vehicle to activate all the hidden safety features.
+Dedicated otherwise known as vehicle specific wiring kits, are installed to the manufactures specification, there are many benefits to going dedicated, dedicated wiring will help preserve your vehicles warranty, activate towing assist, and other safety features when your electrics are connected, de-activate parking sensors when your towing as well as a fog light cut out to reduce glare, the features do vary between manufacturers, once fitted if required we can code your vehicle to activate all the hidden safety features.

 Some lease companies insist on dedicated wiring, we strongly recommend utilising all your vehicles safety features.
 Dedicated wiring is not always suitable for led lighting, please let us know if your trailer/caravan has led lights.